opennetworkinglab/aether-docs/operations/subscriber.rst

 DeviceGroup is configured with a range specifier that includes several IMSIs, then it might be necessary to split that range into multiple ranges.

-* If the UE to be removed has an Imsi ID in the middle of an existing Imsi Range: click the *trash can* icon next to that *Imsi Range* and use the *+* icon to add new Ranges for the remaining Imsi IDs.
+* If the UE to be removed has an IMSI ID in the middle of an existing IMSI Range: click the *trash can* icon next to that *IMSI Range* and use the *+* icon to add new Ranges for the remaining IMSI IDs.
-* Alternatively if the UE to be removed has an Imsi ID at the start or end of an existing Imsi Range: then adjust the *from* or *to* value accordingly.
+* Alternatively if the UE to be removed has an IMSI ID at the start or end of an existing IMSI Range: then adjust the *from* or *to* value accordingly.

     |DEVICEGROUP-EDIT|